purplesky2016/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Rent_Increase_Section_8_no_voucher.md

 date your income increased and charge you rent you should have paid from that date.

-If they are charging you for past rent due, ask for a meeting to set-up a payment plan.
+If they are charging you for past rent due, ask for a meeting to set up a payment plan.

 Some subsidized apartments have rents that are not tied to your income.